 (1937) The Prince Flex has little to do with Minolta except that the Prince Flex was made by two former Minolta employees who left Molta (Minolta's original name) to start their own camera company, and produced the first Japanese-made TLR in the summer of 1937 -- something that Molta had been working on for over a year.
 Neumann and Heilemann (whose names appear in their new company's name, as well as on the Prince Flex TLR) were Germans living in Japan -- where German-made Rollei TLRs were very popular at the time.
 Neumann and Heilemann saw this as a great opportunity, and went on to make other TLRs -- but not nearly as many as Molta (soon-to-be-named, Minolta).

-(1955) 75mm (f3.5) lens.
+(1955) 75mm f3.5 lens.
 New, self-cocking shutter (with speeds of B; 1 - 1/500), plus auto-stop winding -- hence the "AUTO" in "AUTOCORD".
-And like other Minolta TLR cameras, this model saw minor variations over time, such as later models having a DOF under the film winding crank.
-Used 120 film.
+And like other Minolta TLR cameras, this model saw minor variations over time, such as later models having a DOF scale under the film winding crank.
+Uses 120 film.

 (1955) Minolta turned everything upside down with this model.
 In fact, they mounted the feeder and take-up spools backwards!
 Why would they do that?
 They determined that this would increase the tension on the film and create flatter film -- and hence sharper images.
 It later became standard practice in TLR cameras from most companies.
 It's called the "Automat" because the shutter is "automatically" cocked when the film is advanced -- unlike the earlier Minoltacord.

-(1955) 75mm (f3.5) lens.
-This was the first Japanese camera to be fitted with an EV-based exposure meter, and it made picture taking much easier.
-The meter was not coupled to the shutter speed or aperture scale, but it was easy to use.
+(1955) Yet another Minolta first, this was the first Japanese camera to be fitted with an built-in, EV-based, exposure meter -- and it made picture taking much more accurate.
+The selenium meter was not coupled to the shutter speed or aperture scale, but it was easy to use.
 First, dial in the film speed into the meter.
-Then the meter produced a single, EV number instead of an f-stop and shutter speed combination.
+Then the meter produces a single, EV number instead of an f-stop and shutter speed combination.
 This EV number -- Minolta called it an LVS number -- is then dialed into the shutter/lens assembly.
 The f-stop and shutter speeds are assigned LVS numbers and the combination must equal the LVS number from the meter.
-This system was used later on the 35mm Minolta SR-7, and other Minolta cameras, as well.
-It sounds awkward, but it worked well, once you got the hang of it.
-Yet another Minolta first.
-Shutter speeds of B; 1 - 1/500.
-Used 120 film.
-Built-in selenium meter.
+This system was used later on the 35mm Minolta SR-7, and other Minolta cameras and meters, as well.
+It sounds awkward, but it worked well -- once you got the hang of it.
+Otherwise, it's pretty much the same.
+It has a 75mm f3.5 lens in a Seikosha Rapid shutter with speeds of B; 1 - 1/500.
+Uses 120 film.
 Two models existed.

-(1957) 75mm (f3.5) lens.
-Shutter speeds of B; 1 - 1/400.
-Used 120 film.
-Several images sizes.
-It has a removable panel just above the hub of the wind lever which allows different sets of gears to be installed by the user to generate film spacing for different film formats.
+(1957) An unusual variant of the Autocord MXV, it allows for different images sizes.
+It retains the 75mm f3.5 lens, and Optiper MXV shutter with speeds of B; 1 - 1/400, and uses 120 film, but it has a removable panel just above the hub of the wind lever which allows different sets of gears to be installed by the user to generate film spacing for different film formats -- 6x6, 5x4 or 4x4.

 (1959) Much smaller than the other Minolta TLRs because it used the smaller 127 film for 4x4 images instead of the 120 film which made 6x6 images.
 It has a shorter 60mm (f3.5) lens and shutter speeds of B; 1 - 1/500.
 Only about 5,000 of these were made so they get pricey.

-(1966) 75mm (f3.5) lens.
-Shutter speeds of B; 1 - 1/500.
-This was the first Japanese camera designed to use 120 film or 220 film -- by rotating the pressure plate.
+(1966) Not a big update for many, but it was enough to make it into the history books.
+While it still has the trusty 75mm f3.5 Rokkor lens, and Citizen shutter with speeds of B; 1 - 1/500, this was the first Japanese TLR camera designed to use 120 film or 220 film -- by rotating the pressure plate.
 Since the film counter only ran to "12", with 220 film the counter was reset to "0" for the 13th through 24th exposure.
 It was short-lived and quickly replaced by the Autocord III, so it is hard to find.

 (1966) Improved version of the Autocord II with a built-in CDS meter.
 It was short-lived and quickly replaced by the Autocord CDS III, so it is hard to find.
 Uses a single PX-1 battery or equivalent.